scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAWS.md

 ## DynamoDB

-Amazon DynamoDB is readily available to use in AWS.
-You do not need to set up anything manually.
+Amazon DynamoDB is available for use in AWS by default.
+You do not need to set up anything manually to use it.

 ### Optional steps